To jump immediately to the membership page in order to download the membership form and join, please click here.

 Faculty of all ranks at Rutgers University are public employees and therefore qualify for union membership, even if your salary comes from external grants.
 The information below illustrates the many ways that full membership is important.
 The true difference between the nonmember representation fee and full membership is that full union members know the value of having a union.
 They are ready to stand by their colleagues and have claimed their democratic right to have a voice in improving and defending their employment.
 If you are paying only the nonmember representation fee, you are not a member of the union.
 New Jersey state labor law requires the deduction of this fee from nonmembers where there is a public sector union with the duty of fair representation for all employees in a union bargaining unit.
 Becoming a member of the union is not about the money.
 The additional .01% that you pay a year serves as a pledge to stand alongside your colleagues and protect and enrich your quality of work.

-For now, the union's right to collect a representation fee is protected, but going forward we anticipate many more attacks on public sector unions.
+For now, the union's right to collect a representation fee remains the law, but it appears that the U.S. Supreme Court may decide that any law in any state that requires a nonmember fee for employees represented by a public sector union.
 Without a union wages and benefits are reduced and made competitive, and you must ask yourself -- who would this benefit?
 Not you, not your students, but corporate interests.
 Going forward, the only thing that stands between us and a similar attack in New Jersey is a robust, healthy union.
 This is why your membership is so important.

 -If you are a full member, consult with us (your elected leaders and staff) to get conversations going among your colleagues about the value of being a union with active members.